Aleksandrs Koliņko: International career

 Koliņko earned 94 caps for the Latvia national team, having made his international debut against Estonia on 9 July 1997 at the age of 22.
 He became the first-choice keeper in 1999 after the retirement of Oļegs Karavajevs.
 Koliņko was Latvia's first-choice keeper for almost ten years.
 He was the starting goalkeeper for Latvia at Euro 2004, playing 90 minutes in all matches and keeping a clean sheet against Germany in the second match of the group stages.
 From 2011 to 2013 Koliņko was temporarily excluded from the national squad with Andris Vaņins filling the first keeper's spot and Deniss Romanovs, Pāvels Doroševs or Germans Māliņš serving as the back-up choice.
 On 10 September 2013, at the age of 38, Koliņko made his national team comeback, playing a full match away in the 2014 FIFA World Cup qualifiers against Greece.
 He made a handful of great saves, conceding one goal to the locals.
 Koļinko played his second international match since returning to the national team on 15 October 2013, helping Latvia secure a point in the last match of the 2014 FIFA World Cup qualifiers, playing a 2–2 draw against Slovakia.
 All in all, Koliņko played 94 international matches for Latvia over the period from 1997 to 2015.
 He played his last international match on 31 March 2015, as Latvia drew 1–1 against Ukraine in a friendly match.

 Coaching career

 In July 2015, Koliņko was appointed as the manager of Spartaks Jūrmala after the departure of Roman Pylypchuk.
 Failing to impress, he was replaced by Oleg Kubarev in December 2015.
 Koliņko remained at the club, working as the assistant manager and goalkeeping coach of the first team.
 In 2017, Koliņko became the goalkeeping coach of the Belarusian Premier League club Shakhtyor Soligorsk.
-Before the start of the 2018 Latvian Higher League season he returned to Latvia, becoming the goalkeeping coach and assistant manager of FK RFS.
+Before the start of the 2018 Latvian Higher League season he returned to Latvia, becoming the goalkeeping coach and assistant manager of RFS.